codess-aus/codess-aus/README.md

 - :computer: I’m currently coding my way through <a href="https://freecodecamp.org/">FreeCodeCamp</a> and <a href="https://docs.microsoft.com/en-us/learn/">Microsoft Learn
 - :raising_hand: I collaborate with Nuevo Foundation and SheCodes Australia to make technology more inclusive
 - :octocat: I’m looking for help with improving my Open Source Contribution on Github
-- 💬 Ask me about my Shihtzu's
+- 💬 Ask me about my Shihtzu's :lion: :bear:
 - :woman: Pronouns: She/Her
 - ⚡ Fun fact: I have a golden Octocat given to me by my Github friend as thanks for my contribution to the tech community.